michael-trullion/mcp-servers/README.md

 npm run server -- [server-name]
 ```

-For example, to run the addition server:
+For example, to run the jira server:

 ```
-npm run server -- addition
+npm run server -- jira
 ```

 This will automatically build the TypeScript code and start the server.